This post may contain affiliate links. Click for complete disclosures.

 Or, you can actually make this corn casserole in the crockpot.

-How to make corn casserole in the crockpot.
+How to Make Corn Casserole in the Crockpot?

 - Mix the gluten-free corn casserole recipe just like you were going to bake it in the oven.